kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

              key: AWS_REGION
    EOF
    ```
-   >     **NOTE:** For now, the logging integration is inconsistent with the metrics and tracing integration.
-It will be updated to the common approach as soon as the AWS Distro supports logs, and the Kyma logging module uses OTLP.
+   > NOTE: For now, the logs integration is inconsistent with the metrics and traces integration.
+It will be updated to the common approach as soon as the AWS Distro supports logs and the Kyma Telemetry module uses OTLP logs.

-2. Enable a TracePipeline in the cluster so that all components have a well-defined OTLP-based push URL in the cluster to send trace data to.
-Replace the `{NAMESPACE}` placeholder in the following command and run it:
+2. Deploy a TracePipeline:
    ```bash
    kubectl apply -f - <<EOF
    apiVersion: telemetry.kyma-project.io/v1alpha1